Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Recognition

 So far we have shown that $e$ is a separator edge if and only if $\phi$ is satisfiable.
 It remains to show that all other edges in the construction are separator edges in any case.
-The local edges can be closed locally within the gadget.
-The boundary edges can be closed next to the boundary edge on the other side of the strip.
+The local edges can be closed locally within their gadget (crossing only edges that are part of the gadget).
+The boundary edges can be closed next to the boundary edge on the other side of the strip because they did not cross any literal or auxiliary edges there yet.
 Further, we let the auxiliary edges in the construction cross $e$ in reverse order (nested) to how they enter the strip within the boundary edges.
-Therefore they pairwise do not cross and can be closed outside of the other side of the strip.
-For the literal edges we go back next to the boundary on the other side of the strip.
-Since $G_{\phi}$ is planar, we can cross all other literal edges except for those corresponding to the same variable.
-In each clause gadget we can cross the auxiliary edge or at least one of the three literal edges.
-Between the clause and variable gadgets (\Cref{fig:center-gadget}) we change sides and then cross all literal edges on the same side.
+Therefore they pairwise do not cross and can be closed outside of the other side of the strip (potentially crossing one local and the other auxiliary edge in their clause gadget but then only crossing some literal edges directly after leaving the strip).
+For the literal edges we have to be a bit more careful: We go back next to the boundary on the other side of the strip (potentially crossing one local edge to get there).
+Since $G_{\phi}$ is planar we can cross all other literal edges, except for those corresponding to the same variable.
+However, in each clause gadget we can cross (potentially in addition to some local edges) either the auxiliary edge or at least one of the three literal edges on the respective side (we can assume, without loss of generality, that no clause consists of three times the same literal because then we could simplify~$\phi$).
+Finally, between the clause and variable gadgets (\Cref{fig:center-gadget}) we change sides and then cross all literal edges on the same side (which we made sure to not cross already in any of the clause gadgets).

 This finishes the proof for NP-hardness.
 For NP-completeness observe that a witness set for~$\mathcal{D}$ can be encoded and checked in polynomial space and time. \end{proof}